Now’s the time to evaluate your accounts receivable processes

 - Other factors, including logistical disruptions, labor availability and other socio/geo/political risks

-The pandemic required accounts receivable departments to quickly make changes.
-That was more than a year ago—enough time to evaluate these short-term solutions.
+Amid economic uncertainty, assessing and optimizing your accounts receivable strategies and processes is critical.
 You can make adjustments, whether increasing technology and digitization adoption or implementing efficient and scalable processes, to improve days sales outstanding and the cash conversion cycle.